Responsible supply chains

 Collaborations with other energy companies are absolutely essential.
 These allow us to exert more pressure in order to meet the requirements for sustainable production and transport conditions in view of the fact that direct delivery relationships are usually lacking.
 In 2012, we therefore joined forces with other large purchasers of hard coal to launch the Bettercoal Initiative.
 The organisation audits coal mining sites worldwide.
 The aim of Bettercoal is to bring about improvements in all the important production countries and leverage coal production at an acceptable environmental and social standard across the world.

-Certificates guarantee compliance with sustainability aspects along the entire supply chain for the wood pellets imported by us.
-We use the new industrial standard of the Sustainable Biomass Partnership (SBP).
+SBP claims guarantee compliance with defined sustainability criteria along the entire supply chain for the wood pellets imported by us.
+We use the new industrial standard of the Sustainable Biomass Program (SBP).
 RWE has been involved in the SBP Initiative since it was established.
-So far, the United Kingdom and Denmark have acknowledged the SBP Standard as being compliant with the national sustainability criteria.
-All the biomass supplied by our trading house RWE Supply & Trading is provided with certificates.
-The pellets are certified in accordance with differing standards, but in each case they are produced in compliance with at least one standard.
+So far, the United Kingdom and Denmark have acknowledged the SBP certification system as being compliant with the national sustainability criteria.
+Our trading house, RWE Supply & Trading, provides biomass with SBP claims, which are proof that the pellets have been produced in compliance with the requirements of the SBP certification system.

 When procuring goods, services and plant components through Group Procurement, all suppliers of RWE must take account of the relevant international environmental, social and compliance standards.
 Where necessary they should also consider other detailed requirements.
 We therefore include information about how our suppliers comply with sustainability requirements in our purchasing decisions.
 The ten principles of the UN Global Compact (UNGC), our Code of Conduct and other detailed guidelines form the basis for these requirements.